MichaelCurrin/preact-frontend-quickstart/README.md

 Rather want to use React?
 See this React template.
 Includes documentation and a flow build and deploy to GitHub Pages.

 [![MichaelCurrin - react-quickstart](https://img.shields.io/static/v1?label=MichaelCurrin&message=react-quickstart&color=blue&logo=github)](https://github.com/MichaelCurrin/react-quickstart)

+## About

+### Features

+- Built on Preact latest version.
+- No build step - locally or for CI-CD.
+Just start a static server in the project root - locally or with GH Pages or Netlify.
+- This light Preact stup on the frontend is great for small and simple projects.
+- It's also adding interactive behavior to an existing site, without having to rebuild as a Node/React/Preact app and also while keeping the browser impact minimal (Preact is only 3kb).

+### Limitations

+- Developer experience is limited - no CLI tooling to catch syntax or linting errors.
+- No use of JSX syntax.
+You can use `htm` though as covered in the Getting Started page of Preact.
+- No use of Prettify - though you can always use the online version at the [Prettier Playground](https://prettier.io/playground/) or run it ad hoc using `npx prettier main.js -w` (requires Node to be installed but doesn't require Prettier to be installed).

+But, this does make the project lighter - no `package.json`, no ESLint config and no Prettier config.

+### About the demo

+The demo site is served using static assets and GitHub Pages.

+The `.nojekyll` file is setup to prevent Jekyll processing.
+Since Jekyll is no needed here and you could otherwise get errors using JavaScript syntax that looks like Liquid syntax.

 ## License